pdigre/PersHomeProjects/readme.txt

-Projects her belongs to Per Digre.
+Projects here belongs to Per Digre.

-Chess - created chess in JavaFX and SWT
+Chess - created chess in JavaFX and SWT you are welcome to participate